PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/5 Plans.md

 ### Outline
-- Discover the holy sword in the
+- Discover the holy sword in the knight's grave
+- Travel to Castle Arakhain, encounter w/ deceptive LoD agents
+- Discover the castle was ransacked, find leads/clues about Baelen

 ### Moments & Encounters